dzheng616/data_is_the_new_oil/README.md

 #####  (Data Import and Preparation, Grid Search and Hyperparameter Tuning, Model Interpretaion and Economic Value Calculation...)

 #####  In this project, the goal is to re-train a model for predicting tubing failures and set up automatic process for further model update.
 To do so, the following analysis were performed:
-###### - Load data and features from Azure Data Warehouseto Databricks
-###### - Data prepared for modeling and separated into training, testing and validation dataset.
+###### - Load data and features from Azure Data Warehouseto Databricks.
+Data prepared for modeling and separated into training, testing and validation dataset.
 Sampling steps are taken to address data distribution.
 ###### - Grid search and cross validation are applied to XGboost model for optimization.
 XGboost is chosen from many iteration test (Random Forest, XGBoost, GBC, Logistic Regression and etc.)
 ###### - Model results and feature importance are interpreted for validation.
 ###### - Business values are calculated based on communication with end users.
 Threshold sweep is performed to optimized business value.
 ###### - Compare business value generated with outdated model and automatically update to outperforming model.
-###### - Communicated to customer with business value and recommendation dashboard.
+Communicated to customer with business value and recommendation dashboard.

 ### 2. Time Series Feature Extration and Prediction Model